5 Best beaches in Morocco for different travel styles

 If you’re traveling to Morocco soon, be sure to visit Oualidia Beach.
 The natural sand wall creates a lagoon ideal for shallow-water swimming, kayaking, and paddle boarding in calm and clear water.
 If you’re traveling as a couple, Oualidia Beach’s laid-back atmosphere makes it the perfect romantic getaway.

-Sidi Kaouki Beach (Essaouria)
+Sidi Kaouki Beach (Essaouira)

 ✔️ Best for a peaceful experience

 Located in the Wind City of Africa, Sidi Kaouki is a popular beach amongst wanderers and travelers looking for a secluded beach to sit with their thoughts in peace.
-The white noise and swoosh of the winds are enough to put anyone into a meditative trance but make swimming a bit difficult.
+The white noise and swoosh of the winds are enough to put anyone into a meditative trance, but make swimming a bit difficult.
 However, this beach has many activities besides being a windy dune paradise.

 Relax on the golden white sands or rent deckchairs for a few Moroccan dirhams.
 Walk along the beautiful argan trees, side-swept by the constant winds.
 Make friends with the beautiful horses and have a horse ride along the sand as the wind tousles your hair.